Skip to main content

 Source TypeDescription

 Tracker Vault (Private)Each tracker has a built-in vault — upload your own files (PDFs, CSVs, etc.) that the tracker uses as context.
+Multiple trackers can share the same vault.

 Run Modes